AthiraThulasi/JavaLearningJournal/46_Encapsulation/README.md

 ```
 ## How can we access a private variable inside main()?
 ```
-we can access a private instance variable inside main - by Using public methods such as getters and setters.
+we can access  private instance variables inside main - by Using public methods such as getters and setters.

 Getter → Retrieves the value of a private instance variable.